datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter1.md

 *** =instructions
+- First you need to calculate the number of diamonds for each cut <> clarity combination.
+Do this and assign the result to `diamonds_bucket`.
+- Next,
 - plotly has already been loaded for you.

-Take a look at the first command.
+- Take a look at the first command.
 It plots the carat (weight of the diamond) against the price (in US dollars).
 You don't have to change anything about this command.
 - In the second call of plot.ly() change the color argument in aes() (which stands for aesthetics).
 The color should be dependent on the weight of the diamond.
 - In the third call of plot.ly() change the size argument in aes() (which stands for aesthetics).
 The size should be dependent on the weight of the diamond.